gauravfodekar/NodeJSNotes/README.md

 In summary, `splice` modifies the original array by removing, replacing, or adding elements at specific positions, while `slice` creates a new array containing a copy of elements from the original array without modifying the original array.
 The key difference is whether the operation affects the original array or creates a new array.

-25 #what is mean by middleware in nodejs?
+25. # what is mean by middleware in nodejs?
 In the context of Node.js and web applications, middleware refers to a set of functions or code that runs during the request-response cycle of an HTTP request.
 Middleware functions have access to the request and response objects and can perform various tasks, such as processing the request, modifying the response, and controlling the flow of the application.
 Middleware plays a central role in Express.js, a popular web framework for Node.js, but it can also be used in other Node.js web applications.

 Here are some key points about middleware in Node.js: